Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 For more information about PRETEXT grouping and annotation factors, see the PRETEXT and POSTTEXT Group Definitions section.

 Hepatoblastoma prognosis by Evans surgical stage.
 Current study protocols use the PRETEXT staging for prognosis.
-The historical prognosis, based on Evans stage, is listed below.
-For more information, see the Evans Surgical Staging for Childhood Liver Cancer (Historical) section.
+The prognosis, based on Evans stage, is listed below.
+For more information, see the Evans Surgical Staging for Childhood Liver Cancer section.

 Approximately 20% to 30% of children with hepatoblastoma have stage I or II disease.
 Prognosis varies depending on the subtype of hepatoblastoma: